OxScuba/DataBlock/README.md

 - **Customizable Countdown**: Set up special events with a stylized countdown, as illustrated by the BEF example (18/05/2024).
 - **"Limit Fees"**: Displays 2 different screens based on the chosen limit for medium fees.

+## Flash firmware

+Create your own DataBlock using the online firwmare flash tool ESPtool and one of the binary files that you will find in the `bin folder.
+If you want you can compile the entire project using Arduino, PlatformIO or Expressif IDF.

+   1. Get a TTGO T-display S3
+   2. Download this repository
+   3. Go to ESPtool online: https://espressif.github.io/esptool-js/
+   4. Load the firmware with the binary from one of the sub-folders of bin corresponding to your board.
+   5. Plug your board and select each file from the sub-folder (.bin files).

 ## Wi-Fi Configuration

 On startup, the ESP32 attempts to automatically connect to the last registered Wi-Fi network.
 If no network is found, it creates a Wi-Fi access point that you can connect to and configure Wi-Fi settings from your phone.